 j.
 The committee Chair or the Chair's designee is the official spokesperson for committee business.

-ECOS shall consist of seven members who are elected for two-year staggered terms.
+There shall be one member of ECOS for every 100 faculty or remaining majority portion thereof.
+Members are elected for two-year staggered terms.
 In the event that an ECOS member having one year's service on the committee remaining to his or her term fails to be reelected to the Senate, the vacancy shall be filled for a one-year term from the voting group of said member as provided below.

-Immediately following the annual reorganization of the Senate and the election of the Chair-elect as provided in Article II, Section 4 of the Articles and Section I.E.2 of these Bylaws, Senators shall gather in two caucus groups, one from the College of Arts and Sciences and one from the Professional Schools.
-Each caucus shall nominate the appropriate number of members to ECOS, which shall be four members from the College of Arts & Sciences and three members from the Professional Schools.
+Immediately following the annual reorganization of the Senate and the election of the Chair-elect as provided in Article II, Section 4 of the Articles and Section I.E.2 of these Bylaws, Senators shall gather in two caucus groups, one from the College of Humanities and Sciences and one from the Professional Schools.
+Each caucus shall nominate one member for every 100 faculty they represent (remaining majority portion thereof) as determined at the time of Faculty Senate elections.

 The Senate as a whole shall confirm the nomination of members of ECOS by vote immediately following nominations by the caucuses.
 Although the Senate may reject a nominee proposed by a voting group, it may not select any member of ECOS except upon nomination by the member's voting group.
 If the Senate fails to confirm a nominee from a caucus group, that group shall caucus again to select another nominee.

 - Consult with the President and the Administration regarding needs, plans, problems and programs of the University.

 - Submit to the Senate a report outlining a program for consideration at the September meeting.
 This program will identify principal areas with which the Senate shall deal in the ensuing year.